Hierakonpolis: Oldest-known zoo

-Continuous activity

-There are later tombs at Nekhen, dating to the Middle Kingdom, Second Intermediate Period, and New Kingdom.
-In the painted tomb of Horemkhauef a biographical inscription reporting a journey to the capital by him was found.
-He lived during the Second Intermediate Period.

-Because it had a strong association with Egyptian religious ideas about kingship, the temple of Horus at Nekhen was used as late as the Ptolemaic Kingdom, persisting as a religious center throughout the thousands of years of Ancient Egyptian culture.

-Artifacts

 Cylinder seals

-Cylinders seals at Nekhen include some of the first known scenes of an ancient Egyptian king smiting captive enemies with a mace.
+Cylinder seals at Nekhen include some of the first known scenes of an ancient Egyptian king smiting captive enemies with a mace, a recurring motif in ancient Egyptian artwork.
 Cylinder seals are generally thought to have been derived from Mesopotamian examples, in an instance of Egypt-Mesopotamia relations.

 Cosmetic palettes

-Several of the finest pre-Dynastic decorated palettes were discovered in Nekhen.
-They display Mesopotamia-inspired animals such as the serpopards, and also incorporate some of the first hieroglyphs.
+Several of the most well-preserved pre-Dynastic decorated palettes have been discovered in Nekhen, including the famous Narmer Palette, which shows one of the earlier depictions of an Egyptian pharaoh.
+They display images of animals such as the mythical serpopards, and also incorporate some of the first discovered use of hieroglyphs.

 Maceheads

+Several predynastic-era maceheads have been discovered in Nekhen, including the Narmer macehead and the Scorpion Macehead, which feature the kings Narmer and Scorpion respectively.